 One of the risk factors for colorectal cancer is a family history of the disease.
 Colorectal cancer is called "hereditary" or "inherited" when several generations of a family have it.

-The 2 most common inherited colorectal cancer syndromes are hereditary nonpolyposis colorectal cancer (HNPCC) and familial adenomatous polyposis (FAP).
-They can affect either sex, and the children of people who carry these genes have a 50% chance of inheriting the disease-causing gene.
+The two most common inherited colorectal cancer syndromes are hereditary nonpolyposis colorectal cancer (HNPCC) and familial adenomatous polyposis (FAP).
+These two account for less than 5% of all colorectal cancers.

-Hereditary Nonpolyposis Colorectal Cancer (HNPCC), also known as Lynch syndrome
+Hereditary Nonpolyposis Colorectal Cancer (Lynch Syndrome)

-Nonpolyposis colorectal cancer, HNPCC, is the most common form of hereditary colon cancer, accounting for about 3% of all colorectal cancer diagnoses each year.
-People with HNPCC often have at least 3 family members and 2 generations with colorectal cancer, and cancer develops before age 50.
+HNPCC, also known as Lynch syndrome, is the most common form of hereditary colon cancer, accounting for about 3% of all colorectal cancer diagnoses each year.
+People with HNPCC often have at least three family members and two generations with colorectal cancer, and cancer develops before age 50.

-The familial adenomatous polyposis syndrome is excluded from the family member's diagnosis
+- FAP is excluded from the family member's diagnosis

 Familial Adenomatous Polyposis (FAP) Syndrome

 Familial adenomatous polyposis (FAP) is a rare condition marked by the presence of hundreds or thousands of benign polyps, noncancerous growths in the large intestine and upper respiratory tract.
 It’s thought to happen in about 1% of all people diagnosed with colorectal cancer each year.